-The NHS states that, “as your child becomes more mobile and their hair grows, the appearance of their head should improve.
+The NHS states that “as your child becomes more mobile and their hair grows, the appearance of their head should improve.
 It’s very rare for a child to experience problems such as teasing when they reach school age“.

-As a result, many parents have been calling for the NHS to review their priorities, as looking at hair growth as a ‘cover-up’ solution to plagiocephaly is dismissive to the long-term effects of living with plagiocephaly and how it can effect a child later in life.
+As a result, many parents have been calling for the NHS to review their priorities, as looking at hair growth as a ‘cover-up’ solution to plagiocephaly is dismissive to the long-term effects of living with plagiocephaly and how it can affect a child later in life.
 Not all children, and indeed when grown into adults, have enough hair to cover up a misshapen head, so relying on this as a solution is poor.

-Stockton-on-Tees mother, Melanie Grayson, decided to take her 5 month-old son Charlie to a private plagiocephaly clinic, “rather than take the risk that his head ‘may get better and look OK with hair'”, she told Gazette Live at the time.
+Stockton-on-Tees mother, Melanie Grayson, decided to take her 5 month-old son, Charlie, to a private plagiocephaly clinic, “rather than take the risk that his head ‘may get better and look OK with hair'”, she told Gazette Live at the time.

 “The use of helmets and headbands is controversial”